apache/incubator-brooklyn/docs/use/guide/management/index.md

 	  }
 	}

-Sensor values are defined as statics which can be used to programmatically drive the subscription.
+Sensor values are defined as statics, which can be used to programmatically drive the subscription.
 <!---
 TODO , etc., example
 -->